stla/ratioOfQsprays/README.md

 ## Showing a `ratioOfQsprays`

 As you have seen, the variables of `roq` are denoted by `x`, `y`, `z`.
-This is the default of showing a `ratioOfQsprays` which have no more than three variables.
-If it has more than three variables, the variables are denoted by `x1`, `x2`, `x3`, …:
+This is the default way of printing a `ratioOfQsprays` which has no more than three variables.
+If it has more than three variables, then they are denoted by `x1`, `x2`, `x3`, …:

 ``` r
 x4 <- qlone(4)